 1. Learning Korean (or any language) is not a race

-What is great about language learning is that it is unique – their is no pass or fail; or deadlines to meet.
+What is great about language learning is that it is unique – there is no pass or fail, or deadlines to meet.
 The end result someday for everybody is the same – the ability to speak the language.
-It’s true some will pick it up quicker but by giving yourself a time frame to learn a language is to place unfair expectations on yourself – which if you fail to meet will only deter your enthusiasm to continue learning the language or worse lead you to question your ability to learn a language at a “mature” age.
-You won’t learn Korean in a year, 2 years or even 3 years.
+It’s true some will pick it up quicker but by giving yourself a time frame to learn a language is to place unfair expectations on yourself – which if you fail to meet will only deter your enthusiasm to continue learning the language, or worse lead you to question your ability to learn a language at a “mature” age at all.
+You won’t learn Korean in a year, 2 years, or even 3 years.
 I am going on nearly 5 years now and there is a lot I still have yet to learn.
-I make pronunciation and grammar mistakes regularly and there is probably 60% of vocabulary that I still have yet to learn.
+I make pronunciation and grammar mistakes regularly and there is probably 60% of the vocabulary that I still have yet to learn.
 Learn at your own pace without the restrictions of time frames and tests.

 2. Don’t compare yourself to other Korean language learners

 Similar to the point made above – comparing your Korean skills to another Korean language learner is more destructive than it is helpful.
-Some might argue that it motivates them to study more but from my perspective the worst thing you can do is compare your Korean language level to another learner, it will only lead to a loss in confidence, possible jealousy and pointless rivalry.
-Think of it this way; As an English speaker how often do you go around and compare your English ability to other native speakers?
-You don’t because nobody gives a f*&% as long as we can communicate.
+Some might argue that it motivates them to study more but from my perspective, the worst thing you can do is compare your Korean language level to another learner.
+It will only lead to a loss in confidence, possible jealousy and pointless rivalry.
+Think of it this way; as an English speaker how often do you go around and compare your English ability to other native speakers?
+You don’t because nobody gives a s*&% as long as we can communicate.

 Yonsei, Sogang, SNU, Kyeonghee – or any textbook in Kyobo books, if (like me) you have seen all of these books then you will realize one thing – they are basically the same and are all very ineffective.
-I understand that some people prefer textbooks for studying but even still you are wasting your money on “official” textbooks when the internet and Korean language bloggers have provided a endless amount of information in a more natural and easy to understand terminology.
-Obviously as part of a language program it is impossible to avoid buying the textbook but for personal study I would give them a miss.
-Unless you are learning Korean from the linguist perspective and endeavor to either teach Korean or translate at the highest level then there really is no need to buy a Korean language textbook.
+I understand that some people prefer textbooks for studying but even still you are wasting your money on “official” textbooks when the internet and Korean language bloggers have provided an endless amount of information in a more natural and easy to understand terminology, such as Talk to Me in Korean.
+Obviously, as part of a language program, it is impossible to avoid buying the textbook but for personal study, but I would give them a miss if you plan to study in your own time.
+Unless you are learning Korean from the linguist perspective and endeavour to either teach Korean or translate professionally, then there really is no need to buy a Korean language textbook.
 As I stated there are so many good Korean blogs written by people just like us learning Korean who can explain it in a more natural tone and for FREE!
-Here is just one blog I like – an awesome list of Korean proverbs with good explanations and English examples.

 4. Don’t just focus on the language!
 Balance it with culture

 A specific tip for those currently learning Korean.
 While watching, listening and/or reading anything in Korean is beneficial there are certainly more suitable forms of Korean media to help you develop your skills.
-A lot of people enjoy watching Korean Dramas for language learning and even with English subtitles they are useful to your study.
-However I would recommend you ditch the dramas and focus more on entertainment programs and/or chat shows like Running Man, 1박2일, 무한도전, 안녕하세요, 마녀사냥 etc. The reason being that dramas with their convoluted plot lines (every Korean drama is ridiculous in it’s plot) and over acted scenes often have difficult to understand dialogue and don’t always mimic how the average Korean approaches a conversation.
-This is the same for news programs – when Koreans write a script they inevitably employ much more high level vocabulary.
-Entertainment and talk shows however (although scripted) are much more useful to observe how everyday Koreans interact and converse.
+A lot of people enjoy watching Korean Dramas for language learning and even with English subtitles, they will be useful toward your study.
+However, I would recommend you ditch the dramas and focus more on entertainment programs and/or chat shows like Running Man, 1박2일 (Two Days, One Night), 무한도전 (Infinite Challenge), 안녕하세요 (Hello Counselor), 마녀사냥 (Witch Hunt) etc. The reason being that dramas with their convoluted plot lines (every Korean drama is ridiculous in its plot) and overacted scenes often have difficult to understand dialogue and don’t always mimic how the average Korean approaches a conversation.
+This is the same for news programs – when Koreans write a script they inevitably employ much more high-level vocabulary.
+Entertainment and talk shows, however (although scripted) are much more useful to observe how everyday Koreans interact and converse.
 Better yet it introduces many common phrases and slang words as well as providing Korean subtitles while watching!
 Even if you can’t understand every single word, the key points are often placed in subtitles so that you can keep up with the context.
 The same goes for looking at a newspaper over reading an online news outlet or blogger.
 Formal newspapers are unnecessarily complicated in their vocab while an online source will employ a much more standard approach to typing and help you to learn how to properly structure your own written Korean documents (like email).